ros2/ros2_documentation/source/Installation/DDS-Implementations/Install-Connext-University-Eval.rst

 RTI Connext (version 6.0.1, amd64 only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use RTI Connext DDS there are full-suite install options available for :doc:`university, purchase or evaluation <./Install-Connext-University-Eval>` or you can install a libraries-only deb package of RTI Connext 6.0.1, available from the OSRF Apt repository under a `non-commercial license <https://www.rti.com/ncl>`__.
+You can install a libraries-only deb package of RTI Connext 6.0.1, available from the OSRF Apt repository under a `non-commercial license <https://www.rti.com/ncl>`__.

 To install the libs-only deb package: